The dual minimum distance of arbitrary dimensional algebraic--geometric codes: Duals of algebraic--geometric codes

 \medbreak

-In Section \ref{secthird}, we prove Proposition \ref{mg3}, which asserts that any set of at most $3m-1$ points of $\P^r$ such that no $m+2$ of them are collinear and no $2m+2$ of them lie on a plane conic, are in $m$--general position.
-Proposition \ref{mg3} in addition with Proposition \ref{intersec} (applied to $a=3$) yields the \textit{``if''} part of Theorem \ref{geomain}(\ref{G3}).
+In Section \ref{secthird}, we prove Proposition \ref{mg3}, which asserts that any set of at most $3m-1$ points of $\P^r$ such that no $m+2$ of them are collinear and no $2m+2$ of them lie on a plane conic, is in $m$--general position.
+Proposition \ref{mg3} in addition with Theorem \ref{intersec} (applied to $a=3$) yields the \textit{``if''} part of Theorem \ref{geomain}(\ref{G3}).

 \medbreak